MLH/GitHub-Challenges-GHW-Cloud-Week-3-2025/README.md

 * Did you know that GitHub Copilot can explain any block of code for you?
 * Maybe you've come across a code base in a programming language you've never used; try using the GitHub Copilot chat feature to explain what the code does or even translate it into a programming language you're more familiar with.
 * Use the GitHub Copilot chatbot or slash commands to translate or explain someone else's code base.
-* Share a screenshot of your completion screen on our [submission form](https://mlh.link/ghwform)!
+* Share a screenshot of your Copilot generated explanation on our [submission form](https://mlh.link/ghwform)!

 ## Challenge 5
 ### Streamline the Documentation Process with GitHub Copilot